 Non-reception of Chalcedon

-The Council of Chalcedon is not received as binding ecumenical norm.
+The Council of Chalcedon is not received as a binding ecumenical norm.

-What it is: This belief holds that the Chalcedonian definition of 451 should not be received as a mandatory ecumenical formulation for these churches.
+What it is: The belief holds that the Chalcedonian definition of 451 should not be received as a binding ecumenical formulation by these churches.

-How the tradition understands it: Rejection is usually not presented as a rejection of Christ's full humanity, but as a refusal of language historically seen as capable of dividing Christ or betraying the heritage of Cyril of Alexandria.
+How the tradition understands it: The rejection is usually presented not as a rejection of the full humanity of Christ, but as a refusal of language historically seen as liable to dualize Christ or betray the legacy of Cyril of Alexandria.

-Textual or traditional basis: Readings of Cyril, reception of Ephesus, and the historical memory of controversies with the empire are decisive.
+Textual basis or tradition: The readings of Cyril, the reception of Ephesus, and the historical memory of controversies with the empire are decisive.

-Historical context: The non-acceptance of Chalcedon became the principal point of institutional separation between these churches and the Chalcedonian tradition.
+Historical context: The non-acceptance of Chalcedon was the main point of institutional separation between these churches and the Chalcedonian tradition.

-Common objections: Critics argue that rejecting Chalcedon prolonged schisms and misunderstandings that might have been resolved through more careful interpretation.
+Common objections: Critics argue that the rejection prolonged schisms and misunderstandings that could have been resolved by more careful interpretation.

-Internal variations: Modern dialogues show significant Christological convergence, but without altering the historical memory of non-reception.
+Internal variations: Modern dialogues show relevant Christological rapprochements, but without altering the historical memory of non-reception.

 Supportive